Some chain restaurants have turned to food delivery apps but they're hidden behind different names

 CNN was able to confirm that the address for a "Rotisserie Roast" in Philadelphia matched the address of a Boston Market, and the new "Neighborhood Wings" in Folsom, Pennsylvania, Columbus, Indiana, and Yonkers, New York, all matched local Applebee's locations.

-Some of America's chain restaurants have quietly set up shop on several of the leading food delivery apps, using entirely names but selling from the same well-visited locations
+Some of America's chain restaurants have quietly set up shop on several of the leading food delivery apps, using different names but selling from the same well-visited locations

 A trend in the industry